-As at 7 April 2018, the property loan book included accounts for eight borrowers.
+As at 7 October 2018, the property loan book included accounts for nine borrowers.
 The property loan book consists entirely of loans secured on overseas properties, which are situated in Barbados and St Lucia.
+As previously reported, all litigation relating to properties over which KSF holds security is now concluded and, therefore, the Administrators are able to market the properties for sale free from encumbrances.

-Realisations of c.£1.6m have been received in the period, in respect of the sale of property over which KSF has security, together with the receipt of an instalment due in accordance with repayment terms previously agreed.
+Realisations of c. £5.1m have been received in the period in respect of the sale of property over which KSF held security, together with the receipt of instalments due in accordance with repayment terms previously agreed.
+One of the St Lucia loans was to a borrower, in respect of a property which the St.Lucian Government had subsequently compulsorily purchased after KSF had appointed receivers.
+The final payment in respect of that compulsory purchase was made during the period.

 The Administrators have continued, where necessary, to make further drawdown payments in order to preserve or enhance the value of property.
-In addition to this, due to challenging market conditions impacting the level of expected sales, KSF has granted finance to approved individuals in order to acquire certain properties over which KSF holds security.
+In addition to this, due to challenging market conditions impacting the level of expected sales, KSF has granted finance to approved individuals in order to acquire certain properties over which KSF holds securify.
 It is considered that this will incentivise potential purchasers, thereby increasing the level of sales, and reduce risk by diversifying the profile of borrowers.

 In the period, two such facilities were drawn down and a further facility has been approved but has not yet been drawn.
-The average value of these facilities is c\$400k with a minimum of three year repayment terms.
+The average value of these facilities is c\$350k repayable over three years and KSF take security over the unit in question to protect its position in the event of default.
+Any new borrower will be subject to KYC checks and financial assessment before any facility is offered.

 In those cases where borrowers have been uncooperative or have breached the terms of the facility, the Administrators have sought to enforce KSF's security by appointing Receivers over the property concerned or have commenced legal proceedings for possession.
-Of the remaining loan accounts, five are, or have been, subject to such enforcement action.
+Of the remaining loan accounts, four are, or have been, subject to such enforcement action.